Thomas Spota: District Attorney of Suffolk County

 In 2001 Republican-turned-Democrat Spota ran for District Attorney, and defeated three-time incumbent James M. Catterson Jr in November 2001, taking 58% of the vote.
 He was reelected in 2005, and again in 2009 without any major-party opposition.

 Spota has been active in the fight against the distribution of child pornography over the Internet.
 In 2003, Spota indicted twelve Suffolk residents who used KaZaA, a file-sharing program to spread child pornography.
 Spota was called to testify before the United States Senate Committee on the Judiciary on September 9, 2003, at a hearing concerning "Pornography, Technology, and Process: Problems and Solutions on Peer-to-Peer Networks."
 Spota recommended a new federal task force and said that legislation was needed to "attack the owners and the distributors of these programs, who are reaping enormous profits."

 From December 2010, his office oversaw the investigation of numerous homicides in Suffolk County, believed to have been perpetrated by a single unidentified person, known as the Long Island serial killer, or LISK.
-The investigation began after the remains of at least ten persons were uncovered on or adjacent to Gilgo Beach on the South Shore; most of the victims were missing sex workers and investigators believed at least several of the murders were related.
+The investigation began after ten sets of human remains were uncovered on or adjacent to Gilgo Beach on the South Shore; most of the victims were missing sex workers and investigators believed at least several of the murders were related.
 In July 2023, after Spotta left office, a breakthrough was finally made when Long Island architect Rex Heuermann, was arrested and charged, initially with three of the murders.
 By December 2024, Heuermann had been indicted by Suffolk County District Attorney for a total of seven of the murders.

 Among the successful cases prosecuted by his office was the conviction in May 2017 of John Bittrolff, a Manorville carpenter charged with the homicides of sex workers Rita Tangredi and Colleen McNamee, whose bodies were found on area South Shore beaches in 1993 and 1994, respectively.